Finding an Independent Educational Consultant

 Written by Lisa Bleich

 When I moved from Los Angeles to New Jersey in 2004, my oldest was in 5th grade, far removed from the college application process.
 However, it seemed that anyone I met whose kids were in high school, were extremely stressed and confused and felt, at times overwhelmed by the whole process.
-I had been teaching marketing and management full time at Whittier College, a small liberal arts college in Southern California, before we moved to New Jersey.
+I had been teaching marketing and management full-time at Whittier College, a small liberal arts college in Southern California, before we moved to New Jersey.

 I saw an opportunity to create a systematic approach to the college application process that focused on the needs and strengths of the student to help them gain some control over the process.
-In the last six years I have worked with hundreds of families to help them through the process and delved deeply into the wonderful world of Independent Educational Consulting.
+In the last 20 years I have worked with hundreds of families to help them through the process and delved deeply into the wonderful world of Independent Educational Consulting.
 Below are some frequently asked questions and answers to help you decide if an independent educational consultant is right for you.

 What is an Independent Educational Consultant for college?